kvb2univpitt/i2b2-saml-demo/doc/user_registration/README.md

 ##  Adding Project Roles to New User

-1. Follow the step 1-6 above.
+1. Follow the steps 1-6 above.

 2. Click on the user you want to add roles to.